jncarter123/signalk-n2k-virtual-switch/README.md

 ![Configuration](https://user-images.githubusercontent.com/30420708/77254310-44653400-6c2e-11ea-8ddc-1df61b83b87b.png)

+# SignalK PUT
+The plugin now supports the ability to send a PUT to the path of the switch.
+This opens up a lot of possibilities for use with WilhelmSK switch gauge and/or Node-RED.

 # API
 An API is provided for use by external systems.

 PUT to http://{{skserver}}/plugins/signalk-n2k-virtual-switch/virtualSwitch